Chart Color Schemes

 Katanning is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Katanning's dwelling structure, as per the latest Census, consisted of 91.6% houses and 8.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro WA's 92.1% houses and 8.0% other dwellings.
+Katanning's dwellings, as per the latest Census, were 91.6% houses and 8.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 92.1% houses and 8.0% other dwellings.
 Home ownership in Katanning was at 37.0%, with mortgaged dwellings at 32.7% and rented ones at 30.4%.
-The median monthly mortgage repayment in the area was $1,076, lower than Non-Metro WA's average of $1,490.
-The median weekly rent figure in Katanning was $200, compared to Non-Metro WA's $280.
-Nationally, Katanning's mortgage repayments were significantly lower at $1,076 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,076, below Non-Metro WA's average of $1,490.
+The median weekly rent in Katanning was $200, compared to Non-Metro WA's $280.
+Nationally, Katanning's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing